Olympus XA

-The Olympus XA was a series of 35 mm cameras manufactured and marketed by Olympus of Japan.
+The Olympus XA was a series of 35 mm cameras manufactured and marketed by Olympus of Japan from 1979 to 1985.
 The original XA was a rangefinder camera with a fast 35 mm f/2.8 lens, and aperture priority metering.
 It was one of the smallest rangefinder cameras ever made, together with the Contax T. Later models—XA2, XA3 and XA4—featured scale focusing instead of rangefinders.
+The lens design also changed, switching to a 35mm f/3.5 for the XA2 and XA3 and again to a 28mm f/3.5 for the XA4.

 History

 It was designed by Yoshihisa Maitani who had joined Olympus Optical Co Ltd in 1956.
 He was the chief camera designer and managing director of Olympus Optical Co Ltd., having developed a number of legendary cameras during his career.
-These included the Pen series, the OM series, the XA series, the IS series and the [mju:] series of cameras.
+These included the Pen series, the OM series, and the XA series.
+Before he retired, the company also released the IS series and the [mju:]/Stylus series of cameras, the designs of which were credited to others.

+Maitani started with the concept of a full-frame camera that can be carried in a pocket every day, working on basic size and shape in a series of clay models.
+He set a target thickness of 4 cm and approached the head of the Lens Division, Yoshisada Hayamizu, who previously had designed the Tessar-type D.Zuiko lens fitted to the original Pen.
+Hayamizu concluded that fitting a lens with a focal length of 35 mm was not possible in a camera body that thin, and told Maitani that a 31 mm lens would be required, which unfortunately would make it "unsuitable for taking shots of people".
+At that point, Maitani unveiled several of his prototype clay models, explaining that he already had discarded a thickness of 4+1/2 cm: "See how much the front protrudes.
+There's such a strong feeling of the lens poking out, the whole style is ruined. [...] if we can't make the four centimeter mark, well, this whole camera project will end up as a failure."
+The lens team began with a Tessar-style design, but by adopting what he later called a "reverse retrofocus" configuration, they designed a six-element, five-group lens with a focal length of 35 mm and, critically, a distance of 33.6 mm from the front element to the film plane, enabling Maitani's 4 cm camera.

 The original model, the XA, was sold from 1979 to 1985.